 Favreau, who serves as writer and executive producer, has called in some big guns to direct the mini-series, including Taika Waititi (Thor: Ragnarok), Deborah Chow (Jessica Jones) and Bryce Dallas Howard (daughter of Solo: A Star Wars Story director Ron Howard) in her directorial debut.

-It’s set to be a major talking point in what is set to be a very Star Wars year, with the release of Episode IX also coming in December 2019.
+It’s likely to be a major talking point in what is set to be a very Star Wars year, with the release of Episode IX also coming in December 2019.

 Find out everything you need to know about the new series below.